RaunoL/SplitWork/Documentation.md

 ### Iteration 2
 The new prototype was created with user feedback in mind.
-Also a desktop version of the application was created\
+Also a desktop version of the application was created.

 ![prototype 1](/images/Desktop-1.png)

 screen 1 of second iteration prototype for desktop